Katrin Fridriks

-Katrin Fridriks (born 1974 in Reykjavík, Iceland), is an abstract painter.
+Katrin Fridriks (born 9 August 1974) is an Icelandic abstract painter.

+Life

+She was born on 9 August 1974 in Reykjavík.

 Work

 Fusing the natural energies of her native Iceland with an explosive, however organic, abstract expressionism often filtered through painterly installations, Katrin Fridriks explores speed, gravity, and growth along with the interaction of man and nature in different media.
 One of her creations is installed at the Nautical stadium in Nîmes, but a section of her work connecting with land art has also been an important element in her process.
 Her painterly creations are often integrated into paintscapes, site-specific installation that exceed the limits of painting traditionally conceived.

-Showcased among others in Venice in 2015 during the 56th Art Biennale and at the Reykjavik Art Museum, at the Arts Center in Seoul in 2013, as well as the Liverpool Biennale in 2008, her works are in public and private collections.
+Showcased among others in Venice in 2015 during the 56th Art Biennale and at the Reykjavík Art Museum, at the Arts Center in Seoul in 2013, as well as the Liverpool Biennale in 2008, her works are in public and private collections.
 Fridriks has also received commissions from Pictures on Wall in 2012, Michael Goss Foundation in 2011, Ralph Lauren in 2010, Bacardi Martini, Land Rover as well as the French Ministry for Youth & Sports in 2007.